ilrWebServices/collection/README.txt

 reference field and save the content type.

-Now you may go to Administer > Build > Blocks and enable the "Collection listing" and "In same collection(s)" blocks if you like.
+Now you may go to Administer > Build > Blocks and enable the "Collection listing" and "Collection siblings" blocks if you like.

 The display of the collection nodes in the "Collection listing" block may be customised using the usual node.tpl.php (or one of it's overrides) template.
 The template may check that $node->build_mode == NODE_BUILD_COLLECTION to determine when the node is rendered in the block.
+Same goes for "Collection siblings" and NODE_BUILD_COLLECTION_LIST.

-Modules may change the ordering of collections in the block by implementing hook_collection_alter($nodes, $node) (where $nodes is an array of the collections and $node is the node in question), and setting $collection->collection_weight to alter the order, and
+Modules may change the ordering of collections in the block by implementing hook_collection_alter($nodes, $node) (where $nodes is an array of the collections and $node is the node in question), and setting $collection->collection_weight to alter the order, or
 $collection->collection_hidden to completely hide a given collection.

 AUTHOR / MAINTAINER